 If you often find yourself having to roll up your sleeves to get something done, you should likely remember this saying.
-A cat without gloves can’t hunt mice is the literal translation of gato con guantes no caza ratones , but its true meaning is that sometimes, you have to get your hands dirty in order to get the job done right.
+A cat with gloves can’t hunt mice is the literal translation of gato con guantes no caza ratones , but its true meaning is that sometimes, you have to get your hands dirty in order to get the job done right.

 Ojos que no ven, corazón que no siente.

 Repeating this phrase is a great way to assuage your fears.
 Ojos que no ven, corazón que no siente literally means eyes that don’t see, heart that doesn’t feel, but its actual meaning can be closely translated as what you don’t know can’t hurt you or out of sight, out of mind.